portableant/museologi.st/blog/2017-01-16-cultural-heritage-spotlight-qa-with-daniel-pett-from-the-british-museum-part-1.md

     <iframe title="A 3D model" src="https://sketchfab.com/models/bdcf4843e0964da2931aa7ab1fc1b99d/embed" allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
 </div>

 The first foray into making British Museum 3D content available on Sketchfab was through the [MicroPasts](http://micropasts.org) project, using crowdsourced photo masking and subsequently Thomas Flynn placed his models online under the BM banner.
 Daniel now shares the British Museum’s collections with the entire world making them easily accessible for educational purposes, scientific reasons and, of course, for anyone who is interested in Culture.
-Thanks to his initiative and knowledge transfer to colleagues, the British Museum helps democratizing culture and digitally preserve their collections.
+Thanks to his initiative and knowledge transfer to colleagues, the British Museum helps to democratize culture and digitally preserve their collections.

 Sharing their artefacts is also a way to promote the British Museum’s collections and encourage to actually go in the museum to discover them.
 It can also be a way to show the hidden artefacts since not all the collections of the museum are shown in the Museum or an easy way to manipulate fragile or very small/big artefacts.